ctyyc/ctyyc/README.md

 I majored in computer engineering at Myongji University,

-completed an internship course at Metanet,
+completed an internship course at Metanet(2019),

 and worked as a backend developer at Daewoo Information Systems.
+(2020~2021)

 ## Tech & Skills